zacharylwy/designstuff/README.md

 # designstuff
-Just a repo of some of my commissioned work
+Just a repo of some of my commissioned work.
+What you'll see are mainly picture files (sadly not NFTs...for now).